 Using Plant Therapy’s AromaFuse Diffuser makes it easy to fill your environment with wonderful aromas that help you relax and focus.
-Begin diffusing a few minutes before your meditation practice, and enjoy the way the essential oil or blend deepens your connection to your environment and helps you feel more peaceful and positive.
+Begin diffusing a few minutes before your practice, and enjoy the way the essential oil or blend deepens your connection to your environment and helps you feel more peaceful and positive.

 Try our Meditation Synergy to help evoke a calm alertness that will help bring you into a deep meditative state of mind.

 Certain essential oils are known to enhance the mediation experience.
 When appropriately diluted in a carrier oil, essential oils can be applied to several areas of your body, including: